Stan1-0/DCIT_205_IA/README.md

 -Working on this project has helped me develop my HTML and CSS skills

 ## Technologies used:
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript

 ## Student Details
-Boateng Stanley Kofi
+- Boateng Stanley Kofi
-ID: 11253377
+- ID: 11253377